 We recommend that you first assess the impact a flood could have on your business and create a flood plan specific to your particular circumstances.
-There are many factors to consider, but some key areas are detailed below:
+To start off, here are some key areas to consider:

-We recommend referring to www.floodguidance.co.uk for further information
+For further information, we recommend referring to www.floodguidance.co.uk

 It doesn’t have to be that expensive.
 Typical measures include moving IT, electrical equipment above flood risk height, storage of stock raised off the ground, use resilient materials for floor and wall coverings to minimise time, decontaminating and drying.

 A strategy of flood resilience works really effectively with the Floodflash insurance, by following simple steps: